al1Null/surf-compare/README.md

 Compare csgo surf stats

 # How does it work?
+## 1. Get the Data
+## 2. Enter your Data
-.txt files of both users' data needs to be placed in the raw_data/ folder

-### Each file needs to be formatted accordingly:
-where the name of the file is the name of player (and file type is a .txt)
+Each file needs to be formatted accordingly: txt files of both users' data needs to be placed in the raw_data/ folder where the name of the file is the name of player (and file type is a .txt)
+## 3. Run the program
+This can be run through the command line cd into the programs base directory
+Ensure that python 3 is installed, and PATH to it is enivronmental variables is there you can check this by typing ```python``` into the command line, the interpreture should then open, exit and verify the version of python is atleast 3 (preferablly python 3.6) check version by doing ```python --version```

+to run simply do  ```python Compare.py player1 player2```
+the two command line arguments are the names of players (seperated by a space), these need to match the name of the files (don't include .txt when typing in the command line)
+## 4. Look at the output!

 ### Example of what the player.txt should look like: